 You can download North Carolina estate tax return and instructions from the North Carolina Department of Revenue website.

-Federal and state estate tax returns are quite complicate—and if your executor has to file them, it means your estate is very large.
-Your executor will need to hire a lawyer or CPA who has lots of experience with these matters, and pay the fee from the assets of the estate.
+Federal and state estate tax returns are quite complicated.
+An executor who must file them will need to hire a lawyer or CPA who has lots of experience with these matters.
+The lawyer's fee can be paid from the assets of the estate.